Intro

 18.14.8 Restrictions on advertising and promotion

-At least 75 countries/jurisdictions have introduced restrictions or bans on the advertising, promotion or sponsorship of e-cigarettes.17 In the US, the FDA has the power to regulate advertising and promotion of e-cigarettes and requires warnings on e-cigarette advertisements.5 , 41 The FDA has taken regulatory action regarding e-cigarette products which came in packaging strongly resembling candies, cookies and other snacks.42 In the EU, the Tobacco Products Directive prohibits most advertising and sponsorship associated with e-cigarettes.27 The Canadian government bans the promotion of confectionary, dessert, cannabis, soft drink and energy drink-flavoured e-cigarettes.29
+At least 78 countries/jurisdictions have introduced restrictions or bans on the advertising, promotion or sponsorship of e-cigarettes.
+18 In the US, the FDA has the power to regulate the advertising and promotion of e-cigarettes and requires warnings on e-cigarette advertisements.
+4 39 The FDA has taken regulatory action against e-cigarette products with packaging that strongly resembled candies, cookies and other snacks.
+40 In the EU, the Tobacco Products Directive prohibits most advertising and sponsorship associated with e-cigarettes.
+1 The Canadian Government bans the promotion of confectionary, dessert, cannabis, soft drink and energy drink-flavoured e-cigarettes.
+30 In the Philippines, e-cigarette packaging, labelling and marketing cannot use flavour descriptors that unduly appeal to minors, including references to fruits, candy, desserts or cartoon characters.
+41 Several countries, including China, Jordan, Moldova and Guyana, have expressly banned the online advertising and promotion of e-cigarettes.
+42-45

 The effects of advertising and promotion of e-cigarettes and the effectiveness of e-cigarette advertising bans is discussed in Section 18.2.